openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 These methods are each asynchronous.
 The browseForOpen() and browseForSave() methods dispatch the select event when the user selects a file (or a target path, in the case of browseForSave()).
 With the browseForOpen() and browseForSave() methods, upon selection the target File object points to the selected files.
 The browseForOpenMultiple() method dispatches a selectMultiple event when the user selects files.
 The selectMultiple event is of type FileListEvent, which has a files property that is an array of File objects (pointing to the selected files).

-For example, the following code presents the user with an “Open” dialog box in which the user can select a file:
+For example, the following code presents the user with an "Open" dialog box in which the user can select a file:

 var fileToOpen:File = File.documentsDirectory; selectTextFile(fileToOpen);